-Fair Labor Practices - 45 Points across Six (6) Attributes
+Fair Labor Practices - 45 Points across Five (5) Attributes

 Description: NBO is prioritizing fair labor practices (based on records of and plans to comply with federal labor and employment laws) by including their scoring as primary criteria in the applicant scoring and evaluation process.
 NBO will assess and score narrative responses under this category.
 Applications that include all the required information and certify they will comply with existing labor requirements outlined in the BEAD NOFO will receive 45 points in this category.
 Applications that include no response will not receive any points in this category.
 Prospective subgrantees unable to provide certification for the specified timeframe shall submit to NBO specific, forward-looking commitments to strong labor and employment standards and protection.
-NBO will assess these plans and give a score according to the strength of commitments, considering factors outlined in BEAD NOFO IV.C.1.e.
-Section 69.